ShulkerSakura/GeyserYggdrasil/README.md

 # GeyserYggdrasil

-A lightweight Java agent that lets [Geyser](https://github.com/GeyserMC/Geyser) authenticate Bedrock players with third-party Yggdrasil authentication server instead of a Microsoft account.
+A lightweight Java agent that lets [Geyser](https://github.com/GeyserMC/Geyser) authenticate Bedrock players with third-party Yggdrasil authentication server.

 It is attached to Geyser at startup with `-javaagent` and requires **no source modifications** to Geyser, so it keeps working across most Geyser updates without re-patching.